AlexErling/SimpleStockMarketExercise/readme.md

 ### **Requirements**
 ___
 1. The Global Beverage Corporation Exchange is a new stock market trading in drinks companies.

     a.
 Your company is building the object-oriented system to run that trading.

     b.
 You have been assigned to build part of the core object model for a limited phase 1

 2. Provide the complete source code that will:-

     a.
-For a given stock,
+For a given stock:

         i.
 Given any price as input, calculate the dividend yield ii.
 Given any price as input, calculate the P/E Ratio iii.
 Record a trade, with timestamp, quantity, buy or sell indicator and price iv.
 Calculate Volume Weighted Stock Price based on trades in past 5 minutes

     b.
-Calculate the GBCE All
+Calculate the GBCE All Share Index using the geometric mean of the Volume Weighted Stock Price for all stocks

 ### **Notes:**
 ____